 Students may complete coursework leading to a Carroll University degree and to a Wisconsin license in any of the following areas:

 Students major in Elementary Education and minor in Early Childhood Education.
-This minor, combined with successful completion of placements in both early childhood and elementary settings, permits students to earn a license to teach in pre-kindergarten through sixth grades.
+This minor, combined with successful completion of placements in both early childhood and elementary settings, permits students to earn a license to teach in pre-kindergarten through approximately grades five/six.

 The Education Department offers dual licensure programs in Elementary Education and Special Education.
-Candidates completing licensure in Special Education/Early Childhood Education (EC-MC) earn Dual Certification in Elementary Regular Education (#777) and Early Childhood Special Education (#809).
+Candidates may earn Dual Certification in Early Childhood-Middle Childhood Education (#71/777; birth through age 11; PK-approximately grades 5/6) and Early Childhood Special Education (#809; birth through age 8; PK-approximately grade 3).

 The Education Department offers dual licensure programs in Elementary Education and Special Education.
-Candidates completing licensure in Special Education/Elementary Education (MC-EA) earn Dual Certification in Elementary Regular Education (#777) and Cross-Categorical Special Education (#801).
+Candidates may earn Dual Certification in Elementary Regular Education (#72/777; grades 1-8) and Cross-Categorical Special Education (#801; grades 1-8).

-Licensure in any of these areas require completion of the Secondary Education minor and an approved major in Spanish, art, music, theatre arts, or physical and health education.
-Successfully completed placements in both elementary and secondary school settings are required during the student teaching semester.
+Licensure in any of these areas require completion of the Secondary Education minor and an approved major in Spanish, art, music, or physical and health education.
+Successfully completed placements in both elementary and secondary school settings are required throughout their clinical experiences.

 Students who wish to earn an additional license in adaptive education complete the initial requirements in their major/minor certification areas and the DPI-Approved minor in Adaptive Education.
 This additional license better prepares the student to meet the diverse needs of all students within the general education classroom.